CohanR/EEG_SourceLoc/README.md

   <img src="SourceLoc_Image/EEG_SourceLoc_Remy_Cohan.gif" alt="EEG Source Localization Example" width="600">
 </p>

 Here, I provide a comprehensive pipeline for performing source localisation from EEG data, including preprocessing, epoching, source reconstruction, and visualisation of cortical activations.
-The pipeline integrates steps from raw EEG data handling to source localisation, leveraging Freesurfer and MNE-Python for anatomical and functional analysis.
+The pipeline integrates steps from raw EEG data handling to source localisation, leveraging Freesurfer (you need subjects' T1 and T2 for accurate segmentation and dipole calculations) and MNE-Python for anatomical and functional analysis.
 Here is an overview of the pipeline’s logical flow:

 Main ingredients: